dascentral/dotfiles/software/laravel.md

 valet install
 ```

 Valet's default TLD is `.test`.
-I prefer to use `localhost` which can be set via the following command:
+I prefer to use `.localhost` which can be set via the following command:

 ```bash
 valet tld localhost